frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/frequently-asked-questions/stock/how-to-configure-lead-time-days.md

 > Stock > Item >

 Lead Time days is number of days by which an item is expected in your warehouse.
-These  days are fetched in Material Request when you select that particular item.
+Days are fetched in Material Request when you select that particular item.

 ![Lead Time](/assets/frappe_io/images/erpnext/faq-lead-time.png)